F-1 Issues for Medical Residency

 The following websites have information about hospitals that may sponsor the H-1B status.
 This information is only to be used as a rough guide as it may be incomplete or outdated.
 Contact the hospitals directly to verify information.

-Thomas Jefferson University Hospital sponsors the H-1B status and is a cap-exempt institution.
+As of 2014, Thomas Jefferson University Hospital sponsors the H-1B status and is a cap-exempt institution.

 *cap-exempt = no limit on the number of H-1B employees they can sponsor

 The H-1B sponsorship has more liability, paperwork, and financial burden, among other things for the employer.
 Therefore, many hospitals will sponsor the J-1 status under ECFMG instead.

 Why should I avoid the J-1 status like the plague?

 DO NOT get into the J-1 status if you are planning to establish your medical career in the United States.
 Changing to the J-1 status will have the following consequences: